-The compensation plan of Mint Builder is a combination of recruitment commissions and retail commissions; however, the recruitment commissions are often given much priority as compared to retail.
+The compensation plan of Mint Builder is a combination of recruitment commissions and retail commissions; however, the recruitment commissions are often given more priority as compared to retail.

-Here, you’ll be able to earn 10% of the total fees your recruiter paid.
+Here, you’ll earn 10% of the total fees your recruiter paid.

-Mint Builder uses a residual commission method that follows what is referred to as a Unilevel compensation method.
+Mint Builder uses a residual commission method that follows what is referred to as a Unilever compensation method.

 Such structure puts you in the upper place of the team.

-Then your direct recruit is put under you, and this is what you’ll hear being said as your level one recruit.
+Then your direct recruit is put under you, which you’ll hear being said as your level one recruit.

-And then your level one’s recruits are put under them to become the third level recruits.
+And then your level one recruits are put under them to become the third level recruits.